BarneyShi/Blog/source/_posts/Matchsticks-to-Square.md

 **`Note:`**
 - Based on the size of constraints, it's solvable through `backtracking`.
 - Do we need to track `startIndex` here?
-  - No because after having form a side, we need to keep find more and have to preserve curr sides.
+  - `No` because after having form a side, we need to keep find more and have to preserve curr sides.
 So every time we need to iterate from `0`.
 (Just image when recursion is pretty deep and `startIndex` would be really big.
 If we do have `startIndex`, then we have no access to very front elements.)
 - Edge case to trim unnecessary dfs: Side target is 18, and an element is 16, but every element is longer than 2.
 - Use a `set` to track `index` that we've used.
+- If we don't sort it first, then we might have really deep recursions if the front elements are really small.
+So we'd better put big element in the front.

 **`Question:`**